-7.5.1.1 Rosters and Available Positions.
+8.5.1.1 Rosters and Available Positions.
 When a reorganization is announced, a listing of any vacant positions will be available at the Human Resources Department with a copy immediately provided to the Union.

-7.5.1.2 Frozen Positions.
+8.5.1.2 Frozen Positions.
 Positions for which affected employees are qualified and have indicated an interest in will be frozen ideally for thirty (30) days prior to the rebid and not offered to any other candidates except by mutual agreement.
-Positions that do not interest any displaced caregiver will not be frozen and may be filled by
+Positions that do not interest any displaced caregiver will not be frozen and may be filled by other candidates.
+The Change Team will determine the range of positions to freeze.
+The frozen jobs list and other vacant positions, for which the affected employees may be qualified will be posted and legible on the affected unit(s) as well as emailed.
+The frozen job list must include shift, FTE, job title, campus, department, and manager's name.
+The list will be provided in an excel format ideally at least thirty (30) days prior to rebid.

-7.5.1.3 Eligibility.
+8.5.1.3 Eligibility.
 Employees will be eligible to bid into positions on a bid sheet, based on seniority and experience if: